 How to Detect Airbnb Extra Unregistered Guests Staying at Your Rental

-Many hosts believe that checking people in and showing them around the house personally or by your concierge staff can help you make a friendly relationship with your guests and stop them from sneaking relatives or friends in.
-You can also pay them mid-stay visits to ensure everything is going smoothly, and no unauthorised guests are staying at your property.
+Many hosts believe that personally checking guests in and showing them around the house can help establish a friendly relationship.
+Additionally, this can discourage guests from sneaking relatives or friends in without permission.
+You can also pay them mid-stay visits to ensure everything is going smoothly and no unauthorised guests are staying at your property.

-However, vacation rental managers are so busy with the unending tasks of managing multiple properties or live miles away from their rentals that they can’t meet their guests in person.
+However, vacation rental managers often find themselves overwhelmed with the constant tasks of managing multiple properties.
+They may also live far away from their rentals, making it impractical to meet guests in person.
 Some may not afford concierge services, either.

 7. Install Vacation Rental Smart Devices

-An outdoor security camera can help you monitor your property and functions as a security measure to save your rental from theft when it is vacant.
-Besides, it can help you collect evidence in the events your guests breach your rules.
-However, it requires an active presence.
+An outdoor security camera can help you monitor your property and save it from theft when it is vacant.
+Besides that, it can help you collect evidence in the event your guests breach your rules.
+However, this requires an active presence.

-In addition, video doorbell solutions like Ring use detecting motion to help you find out about extra guests staying at your property when people come to your house.
-They can send you notifications on your phone, tablet or computer and even let you hear and speak to visitors wherever you are.
+In addition, video doorbell solutions like Ring use motion detection to inform you about any additional guests at your property.
+They can send you notifications on your phone, tablet, or computer and even let you hear and speak to visitors wherever you are.

-The other smart technology that can help you supervise the number of people staying at your home is smart noise monitoring solutions like Noiseaware.
-This small device is easily installed at your property and can immediately alert you if the noise in your property is louder than a certain level.
+The other smart technology that can help you supervise your guests is smart noise monitoring solutions like Noiseaware.
+Easily installable at your property, this device provides immediate alerts if noise levels exceed a certain level.
 It can also send your guests direct messages to resolve problems and save you from future issues.

-Notice that Airbnb prohibits CCTV and other recording devices that observe a vacation rental interior, and the guests can report you for them.
+Notice that Airbnb prohibits CCTV and other recording devices that observe a vacation rental interior.
+So, the guests can report you for this.
 The hosts must document any kind of security cameras and other recording devices in the Things to Know section under Health & Safety.
 Check Airbnb’s rules about security cameras and other recording devices in listings before you install any monitoring devices at your place.

 How to Handle Airbnb Extra Unregistered Guests Staying at Your Rental